safinaskar/gavin/README-EN.markdown

 graphics card (has been tested on Nvidia, Matrox, and SiS cards).
 * Now you need to use virtual machine (this is simplest way) or a bootloader to load the OS.

- * I recommend you Qemu.
+ * Virtual machine.
+I recommend you Qemu.
 Just type command `qemu -kernel /path/to/kernel -initrd /path/to/fs.tar /dev/null`.
 But in this case you must compile Gavin by command `make QEMU=1`.
- * If you run GRUB 2, then at the boot menu simply hit "c" to get a console, then type `linux16 (hd0,1)/<PATH>/kernel` (substituting appropriate harddrive/partition numbers & path), then `initrd16 (hd0,1)/<PATH>/fs.tar`, and finally `boot`.
+ * Bootloader (GRUB 2).
+Don't use too modern bootloader: GRUB 1.98 works, but GRUB 1.99 doesn't work.
+At the boot menu simply hit "c" to get a console, then type `linux16 (hd0,1)/<PATH>/kernel` (substituting appropriate harddrive/partition numbers & path), then `initrd16 (hd0,1)/<PATH>/fs.tar`, and finally `boot`.

 * Assuming the OS has booted, what can you do now?
 Well, start by trying `sh`, to open another shell.
 Then, try `vi mkkernel.c`, to open up the kernel source in a text file viewer